-^egujwa: derived from kugubha, a slow ponderous style of group dancing.
+egujwa: derived from kugubha, a slow ponderous style of group dancing.

-Original has: indzawo.

-^gOriginal has: indzawo.

-^hOriginal has: tfula.

-iOriginal has: chuba.
+fOriginal has: indzawo. gOriginal has: indzawo. hOriginal has: tfula. iOriginal has: chuba.

-&F1) Logwaja Mamba -1970
+(LM)We split off of ≤on> our own accord.
+We were not given it by the king.
+We were going with them also.
+(MD)You were coming with the people of Ngwane from there, [p27] at the Lubombo xxxiv?

 (LM)We came with them from there, from the Lubombo.
 We were still together.
-When the Ngwane people came to Shiselweni, they went up the Phongola River xxxv.
+When the Ngwane people came to Shiselweni, they went up the Phongola River\\.

 (MD)And you went up the Ngwavuma xxxvi?

 (LM)And we went up the Ngwavuma!

 (HK)[p28] Are there emakhosikati of kaMamba who came out from here and went to marry there, /at kaNgwane\?

 (LM)There is one who led us to be the Mamba.
-She was banjwa^ad by the king, Mswati.
-She was a child of Mbatjane. < Mswati> then married her.
+She was banjwaad by the king, Mswati.
+She was a child of Mbatjane. <Mswati> then married her.

 The Mamba sibongo started coming about.
 It started from there.

-Bhokweni \also took two [p29] children to the king, who is still alive today - the Ngwenyama xxxii (HK) There are Two children of Bhokweni at the place of kingship?
+Bhokweni <also> took two [p29] children to the king, who is still alive today - the Ngwenyama xxxxii.

+(HK) < There are > Two children of Bhokweni at the place of kingship?
+(LM) Yes.

+(HK)Was [p30] Mbikakhe xxxviii ...

+... the name of Mswati's inkhosikati?

 (LM)Yes.

-(HK)Was [p30] Mbikakhe xxxviii the name of Mswati's inkhosikati?
-(LM)Yes.
-(HK) Was she given land here where she could settle after the king died?
+(HK)Was she given land here where she could settle after the king died?

 (LM)I do not know about the land issue.
-The matter that I know is that he took her and she became an inkhosikati, but they say that she never bore a child there. [p31] (HK) Did they not send her an inhlanti?
-(LM) Awu, I do not know.
+The matter that I know is that he took her and she became an inkhosikati, but they say that she never bore a child there. [p31]

+(HK)\\ Did they not send her an inhlanti?

+(LM)Awu, \\ I do not know.

 (HK)Are there cattle, here at home, which belong to the king at kaNgwane.

+(LM)No.

-(LM)No. (HK)Are there no tinhlonhla^d?
+(HK)Are there no tinhlonhlad?

 (LM)There are none.

-(HK) Please give us your tinanatelo.
-(LM)It is said first of all, You of the right hand', [p32]
+(HK) \\ Please give us your tinanatelo. \\

+(LM)It is said first of all,

-^abanjwa: derived from kubamba, to catch.
+&lt;sup>abanjwa: derived from kubamba, to catch.